gaverhae/blog/blog/content/md/posts/2021-08-15-cwafi-9-clojure.md

 available.

-If we are ourselves writing an interpreter, having our host language interpreter suggests a different approach: what if instead of writing an interpreter, we wrote a compiler to our host language, and then used our host language interpreter to generated "native" (in our itnerpreted world) code instead?
+If we are ourselves writing an interpreter, having our host language interpreter available suggests a different approach: what if instead of writing an interpreter, we wrote a compiler to our host language, and then used our host language interpreter to generate "native" (in our interpreted world) code instead?

 The main obstacle to doing just that is that, in most dynamic languages, `eval`